 to indicate a single profile or a list of

-preference-ordered profiles or Media types respectively with profiles or Media Types indicated by either URI or
+preference-ordered profiles, or one or more Media types, respectively, with profiles or Media Types indicated by either URI or

 Currently, the convention in HTTP content negotiation by media type uses tokens for Media Types, such as